 The (old) big guys

 In the Netherlands, in case you are new here, there are a bunch of established traditional banking services.
 Much like any other nation, these banking services could be considered the big guys, and have much to offer.
 However, they usually have much to offer to the more traditional individuals.
-For the daring and young-spirited ones out there, they might be a bit outdated.
+For the daring and young-spirited ones out there, they might be a bit outdated, and thus you might want to try alternative finance.
 But do not worry, there’s something for everyone here in the Netherlands!

 So this is our first big guy, ABN-AMRO.
 In general, it is pretty straightforward.
 They will offer you what you need at a decent rate, no big surprises but also no crazy fancy features.
 For example, one account will cost you approx. 1.55 euro’s per month, which comes with one card.
 If you would like to have up to five accounts including two cards, of which one can be credit, you will pay a monthly fee of 3.40 euro’s.
 Pretty decent, and pretty budget-friendly.
 However, the one downfall is that you need an annoying hardware terminal in order for you to use iDeal.
 Could be better if you’re asking me!